10 Tips To Making Amazing French Press Coffee

 TIP #3.
 GRIND YOUR OWN BEANS

 Coffee loses its quality upon grinding.
 Thus, a good cup of coffee is made from beans ground just before brewing.
+Not every coffee grinder is created equal, to ensure the most consistent grind and best grind size use a burr grinder instead of a blade grinder.

 TIP #4.
 USE GOOD WATER